Storied West Virginia monument stands forgotten in woods

 Images of beasts and men decorate a boulder at the Half-Moon archaeological site, now submerged beneath the Ohio River.

 When pioneers and other explorers first ventured into what would become West Virginia, they encountered artifacts of a much earlier age—carvings, burial mounds, and stone walls, the origins of which natives could not explain with certainty.
 Petroglyphs featuring human and animal figures were perhaps the most striking and inexplicable finds.
-Mounds and earthworks could be practically accounted for as defensive or monumental, but carvings?
+Mounds and earthworks could be considered defensive or monumental, but carvings?

 Sign up to receive a FREE copy of West Virginia Explorer Magazine in your email weekly.